-To create a persona, start by by assessing your best customers.
-Determine the characteristics they have in common and then create a persona that reflects them.
-The aspects to define will vary depending on your industry, but for a B2B company, you might wish to determine whether your ideal reader is...
+To create a persona, start by analysing your best customers.
+Determine the characteristics they have in common, and then create a persona that reflects them.
+The characteristics you use to define these will vary depending on your industry, but for a B2B company, you might wish to determine whether your ideal reader is...